cs19-group-14/group14Website.io/README.md

-# This is the website for a Smart Septic Tank Monitoring System
+# This is the website for the Smart Septic Tank Monitoring System